MiCRo: Mixture Modeling and Context-aware Routing for Personalized Preference Learning: Experiments

 \paragraph{Implementation Details} For \micro, we train the router using 50 context-annotated examples per attribute drawn from the training data.
 For the \emph{static} mixture baseline, we keep the Stage-1 mixture weights fixed.
 For HyRe adaptation, we reuse the Stage-1 reward heads and derive adaptation weights from 16 labeled test samples per attribute.

-\paragraph{Results} As shown in Tab.\ref{tab:helpsteer2_results} and Tab.\ref{tab:rpr_results}, \micro achieves average test accuracies of 0.7830 on HelpSteer2 and 0.8218 on RPR under the within-dataset evaluation setting, outperforming all three baselines trained with binary labels.
+\paragraph{Results} As shown in Tab.~\ref{tab:helpsteer2_results} and Tab.~\ref{tab:rpr_results}, \micro achieves average test accuracies of 0.7830 on HelpSteer2 and 0.8218 on RPR under the within-dataset evaluation setting, outperforming all three baselines trained with binary labels.
 This highlights the effectiveness of the router in adapting to specific user preferences.
-The relatively lower performance in certain attributes can be attributed to noisy or inconsistent contextual signals.
+The relatively lower performance in certain attributes can be attributed to the limited supervision budget, which may lead to a distribution mismatch between training and evaluation for some attributes.
+Our ablation in Appendix~\ref{appendix: appendix_ablation_on_sample_budget} further shows that performance improves with access to more context samples.
+In practice, providing a richer and more informative context could further enhance the router's performance.

 Compared to methods requiring stronger supervision, \micro performs competitively with ARMO on RPR and outperforms it on HelpSteer2.
 Furthermore, we find that applying test-time adaptation to \micro's mixture heads outperforms the original HyRe, indicating that our first-stage training provides a stronger base without requiring explicit supervision.
 While HyRe benefits from test-time labels, it assumes access to labeled examples for each user at inference time.
-Context-aware routing offers a more practical alternative by generalizing to unseen users, but its performance depends on the quality of the context.
-In practice, we believe a richer and more informative context could further boost its effectiveness.
-Our ablation in Section~\ref{sec:ablation_study} further shows that performance improves with access to more context samples.
+The context-aware routing offers a more practical alternative by generalizing to unseen users.
 In general, these results highlight \micro as a practical and label-efficient solution to learn personalized preferences.

 Tab.~\ref{tab:rpr_combined_comparison} presents results under the unseen user setting, showing that \micro consistently outperforms other baselines trained with binary labels.
 This further demonstrates the router can generalize across user distributions with contextual information.
 Additional results on the RewardBench benchmark are provided in Appendix~\ref{appendix:additional_results}.